Native Token ERC-20 Precompile¶

 The ERC20.sol

-interface on Tanssi EVM appchains follows the EIP-20 Token Standard, which is the standard API interface for tokens within smart contracts.
+interface on Tanssi EVM networks follows the EIP-20 Token Standard, which is the standard API interface for tokens within smart contracts.
 The standard defines the required functions and events a token contract must implement to be interoperable with different applications.

 ERC20.sol